CIO 2020 Predictions: 10 disruptive predictions in an overhyped world!

 Here is what you need to know for 2020

 2020 is the year for mainstream digital enterprise planning and adoption.
-IDC research is forecasting 52% of global GDP growth and uptake in digitally transformed enterprises in 2020.
+IDC research forecasts 52% of global GDP growth and uptake in digitally transformed enterprises in 2020.
 CIOs’ leadership roles enable their enterprise business models to change appropriately to be relevant for survival in 2023.
 Strategic plans must align business units’ initiatives to be digital enterprise-focused.
 These digital opportunities will be substantial financial bets for corporations and government/military organizations.
 CIOs need to redirect past efforts from cost-cutting and targeted efficiencies.
 CIOs using this old productivity and efficiency playbook will fail to be successful at contributing to business growth during this transitional period of the next three to five years.
 The focus is on digital industry supremacy!

 By 2025, the CIO and CXO partnership team must exploit the digital power of enterprise innovation with disruptive technologies, especially AI and ML technology.
-Large global organizations – both commercial and government/military are first up with deep financial resources and ability to take on high-risk projects.
+Large global organizations – both commercial and government/military are first up with deep financial resources and the ability to take on high-risk projects.
 It must yield real enterprise revenue growth and digital leadership or government mission advancement.

 With the adoption of these critical technologies such as AI, ML, Multicloud, and RPA, CIOs must be careful not to allow advocates of disruptive technologies to override the cybersecurity precautions and standards that are necessary when introducing any new technology into the enterprise architecture.
 Cybersecurity and Digital First work together!